pocomane/retro-console-games/README.md

 Tetris & Dr. Mario                                   ; 38
 Tetris Attack                                        ; 77
 The Adventures of Batman & Robin                     ; 108
-The Legend of Zelda - A Link to the Past             ; 2 The Legend of the Mystical Ninja / Ganbare Goemon    ; 48 The Lion King                                        ; 49 The Lost Vikings                                     ; 42
+The Legend of Zelda - A Link to the Past             ; best The Legend of the Mystical Ninja / Ganbare Goemon    ; 48 The Lion King                                        ; 49 The Lost Vikings                                     ; 42